syncfusion-content/maui-docs/MAUI/DateTimePicker/date-time-picker-modes.md

 {% endhighlight %}
 {% endtabs %}

 The Date Time picker can be opened programmatically by setting the [`IsOpen`] property to true of [SfDateTimePicker].
-By default, the `IsOpen` property is "false".
+By default, the `IsOpen` property is `false`.

-Note: This property is automatically changed to false when you close the dialog by clicking outside of the dialog.
+Note: This property is automatically changed to `false` when you close the dialog by clicking outside of the dialog.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml"%}